kronicle-tech/kronicle-website/getting-started.markdown

       secretName: kronicle-service-tls
 ```

-## Configuration
+## Next Section

-See the [Configuration](/configuration) guide for information on how to configure Kronicle via environment variables.
+The next section of the getting started guide is [Metadata Files](/metadata-files).
+It provides information on how to
+create `kronicle.yaml` files to describe the components in an organisation's tech stack and also to describe the areas
+and teams working on and owning those components.